trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-2.md

 Explanation:

-- search for the offer based on the `token_id` or return an error if it does not exist
+- Search for the offer based on the `token_id` or return an error if it does not exist
-- check that the amount sent by the buyer is greater than the offer price.
+- Check that the amount sent by the buyer is greater than the offer price.
 If it is ok, transfer the offer price to the seller and transfer the NFT to the buyer
-- remove the offer as it has been executed
+- Remove the offer as it has been executed

 ### Step 4: Compile and deploy